codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 * To stop the sync operation, click **Terminate**.
 * Drill down into the application to investigate the issue and make changes.

-## Use application header for latest status info
+## Get status from application header
-When you select an application from the GitOps Apps dashboard, the application header is displayed at the top of the page.
+When you select an application from the GitOps Apps dashboard, the application header is displayed at the top of the page with important information on the application.
-The app header gathers and displays critical information about the application, regardless of the tab selected.
+Once you select an application, the quickest option to monitor statuses is through the application header which is always displayed, no matter what tab you navigate to.
 For example, it displays the health, current and previous sync operation results, and indicates if auto-sync is enabled or disabled for the application.
-The **More** links open panels with detailed information.
+Sync statuses also have **More** links that display details such as the date, tags, and message.

 {% include
 image.html